andrewgdotcom/spelling/spelling-rules.md

 ### 1X2: Fix helper vowels

-#### 1X2a: If after enny of the abòv, wë hav *newly crëäted* a lóne vowel (neglecting semivowels) in the fïnal sillable, which is long and has nó helper-ë, then wë add a helper-ë.
+#### 1X2a: If after enny of the abòv, wë hav *newly crëäted* a lóne vowel (neglecting semivowels) in the fïnal sillable, which is long and has no helper-ë, then wë add a helper-ë.

     indïte